 All of us have dreams of saving up and enjoying the benefits that extra money brings.
 Sadly, not all of us have the discipline hold off on spending now in the hopes that we’ll enjoy our savings in the future.
 Alternatively, many of us let our expenses eat up all our income and there’s nothing left to save.
 Regardless of which camp you fall under, there is good news: the ability to save is all in your mind.
 The truth is if you find the willpower to save, you will be able to do it.
 Follow these steps to start developing a saver’s mentality.

-Step 1: Admit That The Way You’ve Been Handling Your Money Is Wrong
+Step 1: Admit The Way You Handle Your Money Is Wrong

 If you always find yourself always short of cash at the end of the month, stop and realize that how you’re handling your personal finances is wrong.
 Why it is wrong?
 Instead of enjoying your money, you are worrying over it.
 Instead of money being your tool, you have become an emotional slave to it.